Ensono/amido.github.io/docs/workloads/azure/backend/netcore/testing/provider_contract_testing.md

     value: flag
 ```

 - `PACT_BROKER_BASE_URL` needs to be updated to use a new instance of PactFlow.
-Details on creating a PactFlow instance can be found [here](https://pactflow.io/pricing/).
+Details on creating a [PactFlow instance](https://pactflow.io/pricing/).
 - `PACTICIPANT_NAME` should be the name of your application
 - `OAS_FILE` is the relative path to the generated OpenAPI specification
 - `run_contract_tests` is a flag to enable/disable all contract testing steps.
 This is false by default and should only be set to true once users have a new PactFlow instance.